DamilolaeO/protein_mutation_analysis/README.md

 ## Key Findings
 - Successfully created a unique mutation identifier (`specific_Protein_aa`) and merged the two datasets.
 - Filtered for mutations with a **SIFT score < 0.05** and **FoldX score > 2**, identifying those that impact both structure and function.
-- Arginine and Leucine were among the amino acids most frequently affected.
+- Glycine and Leucine were among the amino acids most frequently affected.
-- Amino acids with more than 100 damaging mutations tended to have key structural or functional roles, highlighting their evolutionary sensitivity.
+- Amino acids with more than 100 occurrences tend to be small and flexible (e.g., Glycine) or highly reactive (e.g., Cysteine).
+These properties make them prone to mutations that significantly alter protein structure and function.

 ---